-Ethos is the property that determines our moral conduct.

 29. If we only please our ego, then we nullify the purpose of our plight and focus willingly.

 30. To serve any cause is an example of dignity.
-To not serve any cause is to forsake the precepts of philosophy.
+To not serve any cause is to forsake the concepts of philosophy.

 31. Each fundamental of ethos has an authentic cause and effect that systematises its subsistence.